Get exclusive member benefits & effect social change. Join Today

 Women get gallstones more often than men.
 They also have a higher risk of developing acute cholecystitis.

-Risk increases with age in both men and women, although the reason is unclear.
-The risk is also higher for people of Scandinavian, Native American, and Hispanic descent.
+Risk increases with age in both men and women, although the reason for this is unclear.
+The risk is also higher for people of Scandinavian, Native American, or Hispanic descent.

 The most common sign that you have acute cholecystitis is abdominal pain that lasts for several hours.
 This pain is usually in the middle or right side of your upper abdomen.
 It may also spread to your right shoulder or back.